Chicháy: Career

 She entered show business as a teen, joining the "Samahang Antonieta" as a singer with her sister Iluminada.
 She also appeared as a chorus line dancer at the bodabil shows of Katy de la Cruz.
 Soon a regular at the bodabil circuit, she received her stage name "Chichay" from Atang de la Rama.
 The name was a corruption of the Japanese word "Chiisai", meaning "short", in reference to Chichay's own short height and she got famous for her toothless appearance but in reality she still got 2 molars left.

 Chichay appeared in her first film, Sampaguita Pictures's Huwag Ka Nang Magtampo, in 1949.
 She became a star in 1953 after appearing in Gorio and Tekla, opposite Tolindoy.
 In the next decade, Chichay and Tolindoy became a popular comic duo, often paired together in films.

-In 1954, the 36-year-old Chichay was cast as the over-protective grandmother of Fred Montilla's titular role, Bondying, an adaptation of a comic character created by Mars Ravelo.
+In 1954, the 36-year-old Chichay was cast as the over-protective grandmother of Fred Montilla's title role, Bondying, an adaptation of a comic character created by Mars Ravelo.
 Chichay would make two more Bondying films with Montilla.
 Remarkably, thirty-five years after the first Bondying film, Chichay would be called upon to play the very same role in the Viva Films remake starring Jimmy Santos.

 In 1962, she shared equal billing with other comediennes in Pitong Atsay (1962) as a rebellious canteen servant.
 It was a box-office riot that a sequel was released, Pitong Atsay Strikes Again (1963).
 Also she played the comic-villainess, "Alupihan" in Tarsan vs. Tansan (1963) with Dolphy and Vic Vargas.

 Chichay remained a contract star with Sampaguita Pictures for almost two decades.
 After her stint with Sampaguita, she remained in demand as a character actress, often in comic roles.
 In 1972, she was nominated for a FAMAS Best Supporting Actress award for her role in Bilanguang Puso.
 She also played support to the country's top actresses — Vilma Santos in Yakapin Mo 'ko, Lalaking Matapang (1980), Nora Aunor in Darling, Buntis Ka na Naman (1978) and Totoo ba ang Tsismis (1980), Sharon Cuneta in Forgive and Forget (1982).
 She also starred with Fernando Poe Jr. and Susan Roces in No Retreat...
 No Surrender...
 Si Kumander (1987).